fab2s/NodalFlow/README.md

 Each of these trigger slots takes current flow as first argument, for each slot to allow control of the carrying flow.
 Please note that the flow provided may be a branch in some upstream flow. `progress($flow, $node)` additionnaly gets the current node as second argument which allows you to eventually get more insights about what is going on.
 Please note that there is no guarantee that you will see each node in `progress()` as this method is only triggered each `$progressMod` time the flow iterates, and this can occur in any `Traversable` node.

-NodalFlow also implements two protected method that will be triggered just before and after the flow's execution, `flowStrat()` and `flowEnd($success)` which you can override to add more logic.
+NodalFlow also implements two protected method that will be triggered just before and after the flow's execution, `flowStrat()` and `flowEnd($success)`.
+You can override them to add more logic.
 These are not treated as events as they are always used by NodalFlow to provide with basic statistics.

 ## Serialization